-Persons needing legal representation should consult a private attorney, potentially accessed through the programs listed on the registry above.
+Persons needing legal representation should consult a private attorney, potentially accessed through the providers and programs listed above.
 If you need to talk with an lawyer but do not know an attorney in your area, you may access the Washington State Bar Association's (WSBA) Lawyer Directory to search by city.
 WSBA's website also include information on lawyer referral services and a reduced-fee legal help program.

 |RepWAVets.org is Northwest Justice Project’s legal information resource for Veterans and advocates, offering important information about how best to help Veterans and guidance in navigating the federal bureaucracy.